chuuuuu/sideproject/fullstack_tutorial/README.md

 ## GraphQL Field Permissions
 We can use `FieldResolver` to decide overwrite the field, and return the field depends on different situation.

+## Many to Many
+In this section, we create a new entity `Updoot` used for represent the `Many to Many` relationship between `Post` and `User`.

+we will record who like / dislike which post in each updoot object.

+hence, both a post and a user can have a lot of upvote

+however, an upvote can only own one post and one user